bscout9956/basicsr-dataset-creator/README.md

 ## Initial Observations:
   - This works best on square images, but it also works for rectangular ones.
     - Caveat: It will crop some of it on the right.
 Shouldn't matter too much...
-  - If you see *- ../path* that just represents that what your path may be before the slash.
+  - If you see *../path* that just represents what your path may be before the slash.
     - It will vary depending on where you put the clones of each repo.

 ## Requirements: